newhook/krisp-obsidian-sync/README.md

 ### Flags

 - `--step <stage>` - Run a specific stage (default: `all`)
-  - `all` - Run all stages in sequence
+  - `all` - Run all stages in sequence (extract-tags, download, summarize, sync)
   - `download` - Download meetings from Krisp API to local cache
   - `summarize` - Generate AI summaries for cached meetings
   - `sync` - Sync cached meetings and summaries to Obsidian
+  - `extract-tags` - Extract all existing tags from Obsidian vault to obsidian-tags.json
-  - `normalize-prompt` - Generate tag normalization prompt
+  - `normalize-prompt` - Generate tag normalization prompt for initial mass import
-  - `normalize-consume` - Consume LLM result and create proposal
-  - `normalize-apply` - Apply normalization proposal and write tags dictionary
   - `repair` - Sync filesystem state with tracking state

 - `--limit <n>` - Number of meetings to process (default: `1` for testing)
   - Set to `0` to process all available meetings
   - Useful for testing with small batches first

-- `--resync` - Force re-sync all meetings to Obsidian, ignoring sync state
-  - Clears the Obsidian sync tracking
-  - Does not re-download or re-summarize
-  - Useful if you've modified your Obsidian templates

-- `--resummarize` - Force re-summarize all meetings, ignoring summarization state
+- `--overwrite` - Force re-process meetings, ignoring state
+  - When used alone: Re-processes ALL meetings (clears all state)
+  - When used with `--meeting`: Re-processes only that specific meeting
-  - Clears the summarization tracking
+  - Re-summarizes meetings (ignoring summarization state)
-  - Does not re-download meetings
+  - Re-syncs meetings to Obsidian (ignoring sync state)
-  - Useful if you've modified your summary prompt or want to regenerate summaries
+  - Useful if you've modified templates or prompts

 - `--test` - Test mode for sync stage only
   - Creates a single test file without updating state